The New Whiggery Fellowship

 - Thomas Aquinas, the First Whig – article by Michael Novak

 - Why I am Not a Conservative – excerpt from F. A. Hayek’s book of the same name

 The New Whiggery hosts monthly lectures (with dinner) at The Institute on Religion and Democracy office.
-If you are interested in potentially attending these invite-only lectures, please contact Collin Bastian at email@example.com for more information.
+If you are interested in potentially attending these invite-only lectures, please contact Sarah Stewart at email@example.com for more information.